 The 13th Gate – Baton Rouge, La.

 Louisiana is the perfect place for a haunted house, and the 13th Gate makes use of its setting by infusing the haunt with a voodoo atmosphere.
 From live snakes to secret passageways, the 13th Gate doesn’t skimp on any scares.
-Across the street, you’ll find Necropolis 13 – its second haunted house, themed after a New Orleans cemetery.
-The crew of both haunts works year-round to make these few weeks in autumn the scariest they can be.
+The crew works year-round to make these few weeks in autumn the scariest they can be.

 Hobb’s Grove – Sanger, Calif.